DeepWiSe888/Octopus/README.md

 # System Architecture

 Octopus's system architecture is shown as below.
-In our design, we first build a hybrid MIMO system based on multiple XeThru X4 Ultra Wide Band (UWB) radar SoC radar chips[4] and Analog Devices RF switches.
-Then, we employ an Intel FPGA to provide rich I/Os to control this hybrid array, and IP cores to complement our application’s performance such as computing and interfacing.
-For standalone purpose, we leverage an ARM-based CPU to run applications and communicate with FPGA via FMC interface.
-We also use an lightweight Directed Acyclic Graph (DAG)-based scheduler in C/C++ to enable applications easily.
+The architecture has two major parts: the large-scale MIMO and digital processing module.
+The former employs multiple XeThru X4 Ultra Wide Band (UWB) radar SoC radar chips[4] and Analog Devices RF switches to transmit and receive RF signals.
+The latter includes a heterogeneous ARM-FPGA architecture for configuring and controlling the MIMO radio, as well as for accelerating digital processing.
+We use Intel FPGA which provides rich I/Os for controlling the hybrid array, and use IP cores to complement our application’s performance such as computing and interfacing.
+To run the applications in a standalone mode, we leverage an ARM-based CPU to run applications and communicate with FPGA via FMC interface.
+We also use an lightweight Directed Acyclic Graph (DAG)-based scheduler in C/C++ to deploy applications easily.

 ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/arch.png)